I cried at my doctor’s appointment today.

 Tonight, I’m going to let the side unturned be turned.
 I can’t promise anything beyond saying I’m going to keep trying to find my balance.
 Maybe there isn’t one…but it’s worth looking and fighting for.

-I’ve read blogs and stories from loss moms who are years and years out from their loss…and thought, “I don’t want to be like that.
+“I don’t want to be like that.
 I don’t want to feel this way for the rest of my life.
 I don’t want to live each day remembering the horror and sorrow.”
 But, how to avoid it?
 Maybe I can’t.

 This is my journey to find out.
 I started this blog to give other mothers hope that life does continue after a devastating loss.
 There is hope.
 Now, I’m realizing that although I’ve been candid and honest throughout this process, hope doesn’t come so easily.
 Time doesn’t just hand you a basket of hope after a while.
 Before hope, there is peace; before peace, there is forgiveness; before forgiveness, there is acceptance; before acceptance, there is anger; before anger, there is sorrow.

+Sorrow; anger; accept; forgive; peace; hope.
 I still battle between the first two…sometimes visit briefly on the third.
 I still have a long way to go, and rushing it will do no good.
 Time is a factor that bounces in-between these things, so in the end…only time will help give me what I need, if I have the courage to work through the rest.

 Hope is there waiting for me – patiently - and I’m slowly making my way there.